Rachael’s Thoughts on Parshat Va’era

 Rachael

-Rachael’s Thoughts on Parshat Noah
+Rachael’s Thoughts on Shabbat Zachor

 I’d like to wish everyone a sweet and peaceful Shabbat –our Jewish time to regroup, rest, and reinvigorate.